Become an expert in no time

 Fouls and Violations

 There are several instances where a player or team will suffer penalties for improper behavior during play.
-Many of the penalty worthy violations are set to ensure player safety and fairness of the game.
+Many of the penalty worthy violations are set to ensure player safety and fairness of the game following the rules in NFL.
 These include but are not limited to:

 Encroachment: If a defensive player goes over the line of scrimmage and makes contact before the ball is snapped.
 Five yards deducted.